mlmedia/media-backup-script/README.md

 # Media Backup Script
 BASH script that automatically syncs media folders to an S3 bucket.

+NOTE: currently this script only supports syncing a single media directory on a server.

 ## Requirements
 For this script to work as intended, you will need the following set up:
 - **Server with Linux** installed as the operating system.
 The following instructions work for a server running *Ubuntu 18.04 (Bionic Beaver)*.
 Installation will likely be different on other operating systems and future versions.